Team Savannah for Veterans

 Charlie's House Fire

-Vietnam Marine veteran, Charlie, and his girlfriend, lost their home due to a house fire.
-In this house fire, Charlie was only left with what he was wearing and the American Flag that was saved by a fireman.
-He is currently living with his paralyzed son.
-Unfortunately, Charlie was on hard times and did not have an insurance policy.
-The only savings they had were located in the house.
-We gathered clothes and other essential items for them, to meet their immediate needs.
-During the time that we raised money to get Charlie another home, his bond between him and his paralyzed son grew stronger than ever.
-Charlie approached us one day when we showed him a potential home and stated that he really didn't want to move into his own home, that he was happy where he was.
+While raising money to get Charlie another home, his bond between him and his paralyzed son grew more potent than ever.
+One day, Charlie approached us when we showed him a potential home and stated that he did not want to move into his own home, that he was happy with his son.
 At that point, our project changed.
-Immediately we asked what he needed for the home that he was currently in, because we had already raised money for him.
-That's when we found out that their HVAC system was inoperative.
-With the soon to be cold weather coming, we immediately took action and was able to get the HVAC system and ducting replaced in their home.
+Immediately we asked what he needed for the family that he was currently in because we had already raised money for him.
+That is when we found out that their HVAC system was inoperative.
+With the soon to be cold weather coming, we immediately acted and was able to get the HVAC system and ducting replaced in their home.

 Aksel is an older veteran that was dealing with some medical issues.
 A man that has went through 2 types of cancer for a total of three times, he still had many other issues.
 One of which is was his knee.
 He was wearing a brace so that his knee would not move out of place.
 Not knowing much about the VA and what they had to offer, Aksel was only receiving less than 20% disability.
 Even though the disability was not our primary focus, we insisted that Aksel get reevaluated to help increase his percentage and get the medical assistance he needs.